Shia view of Aisha: Character

-The Shi'a reject the general Sunni belief that Aisha was the best woman of her time.
-All Shi'as uphold that Fatimah, Muhammad's daughter and wife of Ali ibn Abi Talib's the greatest woman ever whilst Shi'as also uphold her as infallible.
-Shia consider Fatima's ideal of the innocent and long-suffering as the counterpart to the sexual and political misdemeanors of which they accuse Aisha.
+Shi'as uphold that Fatimah, Muhammad's daughter and wife of Ali ibn Abi Talib was the greatest woman while they also view her as infallible.
+Shia consider Fatima's ideal of the innocent and long-suffering as the counterpart to the political misdemeanors of which they accuse Aisha.
 Fatima is described as an exemplary wife, daughter, and mother and the only woman of the Fourteen Perfect of Pure Ones in Shia tradition.
 They cite the following hadith: